-These policies cover common risks faced by animal-assisted therapists.
+These insurance policies cover the common risks of animal-assisted therapy.

-A BOP bundles property insurance and general liability insurance at a discount.
+A BOP bundles commercial property insurance and general liability coverage at a discount.
 It's often the most cost-effective type of commercial insurance for animal-assisted therapists.